When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 - Process Overseer: I ensure that both parents have their voices heard by the medical team and that information is shared transparently.

-- Fact-Finder: I help gather the neutral reports from schools to ensure decisions are based on evidence, not just opinion.
+- As a Fact-Finder, I help gather the neutral reports from schools to ensure decisions are based on evidence, not just opinion.

-- Arbitrator: If parents simply cannot agree on a path forward (such as whether to proceed with a psychoeducational assessment), I can make a binding decision to ensure the child isn't stuck in limbo.
+- As an Arbitrator, if parents cannot agree on a path forward (such as whether to proceed with a psychoeducational assessment), I can make a binding decision as authorized under your order or agreement and the Roster Contract to ensure the child isn't stuck in limbo.

 The Goal: A Child Who Thrives